 Wesley scooped up some snow mixed with the harder ice below, cocked his arm back, closed one eye to aim, and threw as hard as he could.
 Pop!
 He just missed one.
 Pop!
 Pop!
 They were getting the message now.
-Even if he hadn’t yet made contact, they were leaving.
+Even though he hadn’t yet made contact, they were leaving.
 Pop, pop, pop, pop!

-A strange sound came from behind the giant Western Red cedar where the last bird Wesley had targeted was perched.
+A strange sound came from behind the giant Western Red cedar where the last bird he had targeted had been perched.
 Did he get one?
 He unscrewed his face and relaxed his jaw as he jogged over to check.
 Expecting a bird on the ground, he found something else entirely.

 It was large and foul, smelling like rancid flesh and sewage.
 The stench stung his nostrils.
 Holding one arm to his round face, he grabbed a long thin stick and began poking at the thing.
 When he didn’t get any response, he whacked at it a few times.
 It was dead.
-Wesley tossed the stick away and spotted goopy splashes of white, green and brown on his crisp, yellow coat sleeve.
+Wesley tossed the stick away and spotted goopy splotches of white, green and brown on his crisp, yellow coat sleeve.
 Bird poo.
 Stupid animals, Wesley thought as he swung his leg back and gave the dead thing a good, solid kick.
 He regretted his decision instantly.

-As Sam spun away from the barrier towards the shriek, she spotted a pudgy figure with short legs waddling downhill towards her.
+As Sam spun away from the barrier towards the shriek, she spotted a pudgy figure with short legs waddling downhill.

 “Hey!
 Are you okay?”
 Sam called out, running towards him.

 “Do I look okay?”
-Wesley hunched over, gasping for breath.
+Wesley retorted, hunching over and gasping for breath.
 “There’s a giant rabid zombie thing up there.
 Look at my hand!”
 Wesley’s voice squeaked higher and a tear slipped down his face as he took a closer look at his left hand now drenched in blood.
 A bone was protruding from the middle of his ring finger and the end hung limply at an awkward angle.